jmfrancklab/pyspecdata/README.rst

 just run
 ``conda install -y -c anaconda numpy scipy sympy pyqt pytables matplotlib h5py libpython`` followed by ``conda install -y -c msys2 m2w64-toolchain`` (the libpython and m2w64-toolchain are only required if you are a developer).
-Then (if not a developer) install either via pip (`pip install pyspecdata`) or (if you want to be able to develop or modify the code) follow the `installation for developers <#installation-for-developers>`_ below.
+Then follow the `installation for developers <#installation-for-developers>`_ below.
+We have a package on pip, but it currently lags behind the github repo.

 On **CentOS7**, we've tested
-``yum install python-matplotlib python-matplotlib-qt4 python-devel sympy h5py python-tables scipy`` (after running ``yum install epel-release`` to install the EPEL distribution)
+``yum install python-matplotlib python-matplotlib-qt4 python-devel sympy h5py python-tables scipy`` (after running ``yum install epel-release`` to install the EPEL distribution).
+Then follow the `installation for developers <#installation-for-developers>`_ below.

 On **Debian** (should also work for **Ubuntu**), we've tested
 ``sudo apt-get install -y python3 python3-matplotlib libpython3.7 python3-dev python3-sympy python3-h5py python3-tables python3-scipy python3-setuptools gfortran``.
+Then follow the `installation for developers <#installation-for-developers>`_ below.

 To **install as a user on MacOS**, we have it set up for pip, but need to dereference the libraries -- contact us if you have issues with this.